 The Pasadena Tournament of Roses Association is committed to reducing its environmental impact and continuously looks for new ways to do so.
 Following is information on some current efforts.

 Waste is diverted from landfills through the following programs:

 - STADIUM RECYCLING: More than 100 recycling volunteers and 500 dedicated receptacles for bottles, cans, and glass are stationed inside the Rose Bowl Stadium as part of the comprehensive waste diversion program.

 - CARDBOARD COLLECTION: Dedicated bins for cardboard collection are set up near the stadium.

-- ROSE PARADE RECYCLING Recyclable bins to collect recyclable materials are set up under Tournament grandstands at the Rose Parade.
+- ROSE PARADE RECYCLING: Recyclable bins are set up under Tournament grandstands at the Rose Parade.
 Last year, a total of 4,964 beverage containers were collected at the park and the parade viewing area.

 - RECYCLABLE BOTTLES: At the end of the parade, all marching band members receive Dasani Water PlantBottles®, made from up to 30% plant-based material.
 The bottles are 100% recyclable.

 - POST-EVENT DONATION: Floral arrangements and nonperishable foods are donated to local senior citizen centers and homeless shelters following the Rose Bowl Game.

 - GRANDSTANDS: The metal scaffolding and wood materials used to construct the Rose Parade grandstands are reused following deconstruction.

 The Tournament of Roses employs the following strategies to save energy: